-Jurisdiction Variation in accordance with Jurisdictional policy New South Wales The metering coordinator must ensure that a meter that meets the requirements of a type 5 metering installation, and is installed at a connection point consuming between 100 MWh per annum and 160 MWh per annum is not removed from a metering point, unless: (a) the metering installation is to be replaced by a metering installation type 1, 2, 3, 4, 4A or 5; or (b) the NMI is deregistered.
-Where an interval meter has been installed in accordance with clause 12.2(b)[NSW](1), the metering coordinator must ensure that it is not replaced with an Accumulation Meter.
-The MC must ensure that a meter, which is a sample Interval Meter installed for the purposes of calculating a CLP is not removed without the consent of the LNSP.
-The MC must ensure that the energy measured by a meter, which is a sample interval meter installed for the purposes of calculating a CLP is settled market South Australia on the basis of a metering installation type 6.
+lurisdiction Variation in accordance with Jurisdictional policy Jurisdiction New South Wales (1) The metering coordinator must ensure that a meter that meets the requirements of a type 5 metering installation, and is installed at a connection point consuming between 100 MWh per annum and 160 MWh per annum is not removed from a metering point, unless: (a) the metering installation is to be replaced by a metering installation type 1, 2, 3, 4, 4A or 5; or (b) the NMI is deregistered.
+(2) Where an interval meter has been installed in accordance with clause 12.2(b)[NSW](1), the metering coordinator must ensure that it is not replaced with an Accumulation Meter.
+(3) The MC must ensure that a meter, which is a sample Interval Meter installed for the purposes of calculating a CLP is not removed without the consent of the LNSP.
+(4) The MC must ensure that the energy measured by a meter, which is a sample interval meter installed for the purpose of calculating and the purpose of calculating a SLP in a sample interval meter installed for the purpose of calculating and the South Australia interval meter installed for the purposes of calculating a CLP is settled market on the basis of a metering installation type 6.
 (1) Subject to [SA](2), the MC must ensure that a type 4 or type 5 metering installation is not replaced by a type 6 metering installation.
 (2) A type 4 or type 5 metering installation may be replaced by a type 6 metering installation in relation to a specified connection point where approved by the Minister and written notice of that approval has been provided to AEMO.
 (3) The metering coordinator must ensure that a sample Interval Meter installed for the purposes of calculating the CLP is not removed without the consent of the LNSP.
 Australian Capital Territory The metering coordinator must ensure that a type 4 or type 5 metering installation is not replaced by a type 6 metering installation.
 The metering coordinator must ensure that where an Interval Meter is installed, the metering installation complies with the requirements of a type 4 or type 5 metering installation.
 Queensland The metering coordinator must ensure that an Interval Meter is not replaced by an Accumulation Meter.
 The metering coordinator must ensure that a sample Interval Meter installed for the purposes of calculating a CLP is not removed without the consent of the LNSP.
 The metering coordinator must ensure that the energy measured by a sample Interval Meter installed for the purposes of calculating the CLP is settled in the market on the basis of a type 6 metering installation.